 - Legacy intentions are formally clarified and coordinated

-While each Knoxville, TN client’s financial plan is unique, the overall process tends to follow a consistent structure.
+Each Knoxville, TN client receives a personalized plan, though the framework behind it remains similar.
 The goal is to move from information to decisions, then from decisions to action.

 - Net worth, assets, and liabilities